NikhitaMethwani/INFO7374-Digital-Marketing/Attribution Models/README.md

 The models which perform better are Time decay and U shaped models with good return on ROI.

+Visualization: Dash
+Dash is a visualizations library that can be embeded inside a python web based app.
+Dash is a framework built on top of plotly and flask

 Deatils of each model is given in the https://docs.google.com/document/d/1D4T03x4UURty2MnWMvxy5KPfLM8RJbet4k1Lo_Jw1_0/edit